kailina1001/ToDo_List/README.md

 # ToDo List React App

-Link to the project in gh-pages [ToDo List](ссылка).
+Link to the project in gh-pages [ToDo List](https://kailina1001.github.io/ToDo_List/).

 ## Description

 A simple list of tasks to complete.
+On page Create Task - you can create new tasks.
+New tasks are available on page ViewTasks.
-You can set a task, edit it and delete.
+You can edit task and delete it.

 ### Technologies used